 The registration form is also available in Spanish.

 As a victim of crime, the following services are available to you:

 Advocacy, training, and education efforts on your behalf

-We respond to threats, harassment, or unwanted contact from an offender under VADOC custody; provide training on our post-sentencing, trauma-informed services; conduct basic skills training for correctional professionals; and serve as victim subject matter experts on committees and within the VADOC.
+We respond to threats, harassment, or unwanted contact from an inmate under VADOC custody; provide training on our post-sentencing, trauma-informed services; conduct basic skills training for correctional professionals; and serve as victim subject matter experts on committees and within the VADOC.

-Notification of offender’s status updates
+Notification of inmate’s status updates